 University of Baltimore Special Collections and Archives is open to the public and strives to provide the best possible free access and reference service to students, scholars, community researchers and the general public, while maintaining secure conditions for the preservation of our archival collections.
 Researchers will experience equality of access to research material and all related services without discrimination in any form.

 Reference and Research Services

 Researchers can expect that written, phone and email questions will receive an initial response within 24 hours, preferably the same business day.
-For those researchers unable to visit in person, Special Collections staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
-Fees will be charged for research and scans beyond this minimum; please contact email@example.com for more information.
-Other materials in Special Collections can be accessed through the hiring of freelance local researchers.
+For those researchers unable to visit in person, Archives staff will provide up to 30 minutes of research free of charge, including fulfilling up to 25 free scan-on-demand images.
+Fees will be charged for research and scans beyond this minimum; please contact firstname.lastname@example.org for more information.
+Other materials in Special Collections and Archives can be accessed through the hiring of freelance local researchers.
 If requested, a list will be provided of professional organizations used to advertise and obtain these services.

 The free use of a self-service scanner is available in the Research Room.
 However collection material can only be scanned with the approval of the staff.
 If specialized scanning or digital reproduction requires external vendors, the researcher will be required to pay for these services.
 We cannot provide onsite photocopying and can only provide printing services to UB students, faculty and staff.